 For years, Canada and the European Union have enjoyed a safe and comfortable relationship when it comes to data privacy.
 Next year, that will change.
-In May 2018, the General Data Protection Act comes into force.
-This privacy legislation imposes stricter requirements than its predecessor, the Data Privacy Directive, and unlike that instrument is not open to interpretation by national governments.
-Its shockwaves will travel beyond the EU’s borders.

 The GDPR will affect Canadian organizations more than many lawyers here are aware, warns Kirsten Thompson, a partner in the national law group at McCarthy Tétrault LLP.
 “There’s a misunderstanding that it doesn’t apply to them, and Canadian laws are just fine,” she says.